Barely Breathing

 "Barely Breathing" is a song by American singer-songwriter Duncan Sheik from his eponymous debut studio album (1996).
-It was released as the lead single from the album on May 3, 1996, by Atlantic Records, having been released to radio in May 1996.
+It was serviced to US modern rock and triple A radio on May 3, 1996, by Atlantic Records.
 Sheik is the sole writer of the song, while production was helmed by Rupert Hine.
 The song became a chart hit in North America in early 1997, receiving several accolades in the years following its release.

 Critical reception

 Larry Flick of Billboard magazine called the song's hook "breezy and memorable" and its lyrics "intelligent".

 Chart performance

-"Barely Breathing" was Sheik's breakout hit, peaking at number 16 on the US Billboard Hot 100 and remaining on the chart for 55 weeks.
+"Barely Breathing" peaked at number 16 on the US Billboard Hot 100 on May 10, 1997, and remained on the chart for 55 weeks.
 At the time, it was the fourth-longest-running single on the Hot 100.
-It also reached number one on the Billboard Adult Alternative Songs chart and number 19 on the Billboard Hot Adult Contemporary chart.
-In Canada, the song peaked at number 12 on the RPM Top Singles chart and number 20 on the RPM Adult Contemporary chart.
-"Barely Breathing" also found moderate success in Iceland, peaking at number 40 on the Íslenski Listinn Topp 40.
+It also reached number one on the Billboard Triple-A chart and number two on the Billboard Adult Top 40 chart.
+In Canada, the song peaked at number 12 on the RPM 100 Hit Tracks chart and number 20 on the RPM Adult Contemporary Tracks chart.
+"Barely Breathing" also found success in Iceland, peaking at number 40 on the Íslenski Listinn Topp 40.